 - 2 ounces white chocolate (block or chips)

-Preheat the oven to 400 degrees F. Cover the hot cross buns with a clean kitchen towl and set aside to rise for 20 minutes.
+- Preheat the oven to 400 degrees F. Cover the hot cross buns with a clean kitchen towel and set aside to rise for 20 minutes.